AndiKod/zoucli/README.md

 # Zou!
 CLI - SSG

 Scaffold a custom Zou!
-SSG project and more, with interactive prompt (pages, git, deploy, ...)
+SSG project and more, with interactive prompts.

-*— Prononced like 'zoo' or 'zu' in italian/romanian,...
-Zou! is a french interjection that stands for: JustDoIt!
+*— Prononced like 'zoo' or 'zu' in italian/romanian,...*<br>
+*Zou! is a french interjection that stands for: JustDoIt!
 GoAhead!
 Let'sGo!*

-Simple SSG with close to zero configuration going back to the basics.
-No JS framework, no mega-bundler, almost nothing new to learn beyond HTML, CSS, JS yet it does the job "out of the box". #HaveFun
+Simple SSG with close to zero configuration going back to the basics with feel good vibes.

+No JS framework, no mega-bundler, almost nothing new to learn beyond HTML, CSS, JS yet it does the job "out of the box" . #HaveFun

 | -Folder- | -Purpose-    |